jossemarGT/resume/RESUME.md

 **Co-Founder**
 *Jan.
 2014 - Dec.
 2014*

-My business partner and I embraced the challenge of launching a self-funded startup focused on helping small businesses improve their online presence through a simple self-service experience.
-While we successfully developed a proof of concept and attracted a number of freemium users, we were unable to scale to the break-even point.
-Ultimately, we decided to part ways, but we came away with valuable lessons in software design and delivery, customer acquisition, and the various roles one must take on in a startup.
+My business partner and I launched a self-funded startup to help small businesses improve their online presence with a simple self-service tool.
+Although we developed a proof of concept and attracted freemium users, we couldn't reach break-even, so, we decided to part ways but gained valuable insights into software design, customer acquisition, and startup functions.

 ### jossemarGT